lklyne/lyleklyne.com/_posts/2016-01-21-wizard-of-oz.md

 - Turn up the volume
 - Go to the next song (3 times)
 - Pause
-- Go to the prev song
+- Go to the previous song
 - Turn down the volume
 - Stop the system